How will we feed a growing population in a warming world?

 Comparison of the environmental impacts of plant-based meat and conventional meat products.

-Making meat without the animal can help us meet our obligations under the Paris Climate Agreement alongside other solutions, like ending our reliance on fossil fuels.
+Making meat without the animal can help get us closer to hitting global climate goals alongside other solutions, like ending our reliance on fossil fuels.
 But a world without fossil fuels is not enough.
 A study led by Oxford University found that even if fossil fuel emissions were eliminated immediately, the world cannot stay below 1.5° of warming without making meat differently.

 Biodiversity